CactuseSecurity/firewall-orchestrator/documentation/installer/install-advanced.md

 ## Option "ui_php" to additionally install old php UI

-With the following option the old php based user interface will be installed in addtion to the new one at port 8443/tcp:
+With the following option the old php based user interface will be installed in addition to the new one at ui_php_web_port (defaults to 8443):

 ```
-cd firewall-orchestrator; ansible-playbook -i inventory -e "ui_php=1" site.yml -K
+cd firewall-orchestrator; ansible-playbook -i inventory -e "ui_php=1 ui_php_web_port=8888" site.yml -K
 ```

 ## Option "clean_install" to start with fresh database